Royal Caribbean International: History

 Royal Caribbean Cruise Line was founded in 1968 by three Norwegian shipping companies: Anders Wilhelmsen & Company, I.M.
 Skaugen & Company, and Gotaas Larsen.
 The newly created line put its first ship, Song of Norway, into service two years later.
 A year later, the line added Nordic Prince to the fleet and in 1972 it added Sun Viking.
 In 1978, Song of Norway became Royal Caribbean's first passenger ship to be lengthened.
-This was accomplished via the insertion of an 85 ft section to the vessel's severed center.
+This was accomplished by inserting an 85 ft section.
 Following the success of this work, Nordic Prince was also stretched in 1980.
 During the stretching of both ships, their sterns were modified to create more open space.
 In 1982, Royal Caribbean launched Song of America.